 The circadian rhythm is like the rhythm of life.
 It keeps our bodies in sync with the world around us, helps us wake up when the sun is up and makes us get tired when it gets dark.
 This is disrupted when we’re around 14-15 years old, and it takes some time to adjust with puberty, and hence you’ll find them getting up later than normal and not feeling tired in the evenings.

-This is completely normal, while a new bedding might not bring that rhythm into a good cycle, it’s still going to ensure that whatever sleep they do get, even if it’s very little, will be very restful and of good overall quality.
+This is completely normal, while new bedding might not bring that rhythm into a good cycle, it’s still going to ensure that whatever sleep they do get, even if it’s very little, will be very restful and of good overall quality.

 More Sleep Needed

 Teenagers need 8 to 10 hours of sleep a night depending on which study you believe, but if the bed is uncomfortable and they’ve just got that new game on the Xbox, they’re more likely to stay up late anyway.
 A good mattress is not only going to support their body and ensure any sleep they get is deep, but fingers crossed it will encourage them to settle down that little bit earlier too.
+If your kid is an athlete or simply active you might want to consider a product with celliant fiber material to give him or her that extra boost and chance to recover before the next day comes.

 Top 5 Teenage Bed Reviews